simonbesnard1/gedidb/README.md

 ```

 ```
+Please note that the default quality filtering is based on the [data processing pipelines](https://docs.google.com/document/d/1XmcoV8-k-8C_Tmh-CJ4sYvlvOqkbiXP1Kah_KrCkMqU/edit) developed by Patrick Burns, Chris Hakkenberg, and Scott Goetz, and should be appropriately credited.

 ## Contact person
 For any questions or inquiries, please contact Felix Dombrowski (felix.dombrowski@uni-potsdam.de), Simon Besnard (besnard@gfz-potsdam.de) and Amelia Holcomb (ah2174@cam.ac.uk)